 BYRDIE: What's the most panicked beauty moment you've ever had?

 OW: [Laughs.]
 Let me think.
 Well, I don't know if you've ever had this moment where you're done with your makeup and you're already late, and then you decide to try one more thing with your eyeliner and you just destroy the whole thing.
 You have to take off that side of your face.
 [Laughs.]
 Sometimes it'll happen with mascara where you put on a little bit more and it's clumped together and there's no way to fix it and you have to take it all off.
 I've gotten smart about that, and I leave myself a little margin of error—a little window of time.
 But that's a very common one.

 BYRDIE: It's so crucial.
 So what do you do the night before a big event?

 OW: I don't drink, I try to sleep more, and I do some sort of hydrating mask.

 BYRDIE: What television or movie character that you've played do you feel you most relate to in terms of beauty?

 OW: I really love Devon on Vinyl, just because of the '70s look.
 I love all the lashes, and it's just super fun.
 It's pretty simple, but I'm into the mid-'70s beauty look.
 So probably her.

-BYRDIE: Last question.
-What's the last question that you received a text about relating to beauty or fitness?
+BYRDIE: Last question: What's the last text you received relating to beauty or fitness?